-Thrusted parties assert facts about the borrowers in the form of verifiable credentials.
+Trusted parties assert facts about the borrowers in the form of verifiable credentials.
 They can be:

-- The originator, issuing credentials for its members or users. - Merchants, buyers, unions, chambers or other local organizations that serve the community or have knowledge of their members. - Independent third-party data providers that can issue credentials related to the activity of the borrower and relevant to the risk assessment process, such as KYC/AML, account data, and on-chain activity. - Financial health providers that publish educational materials and tools to help borrowers develop good financial habits and issue credentials that assert knowledge, skills, and accomplishments.
+- The originator, issuing credentials for its members or users. - Merchants, buyers, unions, chambers or other local organizations that serve the community or have knowledge of their members. - Independent third-party data providers that can issue credentials related to the activity of the borrower and relevant to the risk assessment process, such as KYC/AML, account data, and onchain activity. - Financial health providers that publish educational materials and tools to help borrowers develop good financial habits and issue credentials that assert knowledge, skills, and accomplishments.

-Capital Providers
+Capital providers

-Capital Providers can be decentralized finance protocols or large institutional or individual investors who allocate senior capital to the loan marketplace and delegate the actual lending activity to the originators in the form of senior tranches for the financed projects.
+Capital providers allocate senior capital to the loan marketplace and delegate the actual lending activity to the originators in the form of senior tranches for the financed projects.
+They can be: